charlottelcy/codecademy/README.md

 3. _Mysterious Organism_: Create objects that simulate the DNA of P. aequor organism
 4. _Set Up Development Environment Test_: Testing out the setting up of dev environment
 5. _Mixed Messages_: A message generator program.
 Every time a user runs a program, they should get a new, randomised output consisting of inspirational message, a joke and  afortune telling cookie message.
+6. _Dasmoto Arts_: A simple mockup website using HTML and CSS.

 ## Technologies Used